: Turrell Group / Eugene, Cascades & Coast

 Browse through cases filled with assorted treats at Sisters Bakery before hopping on the highway.
 (Photo by Robbie McClaran)

-A downtown mainstay of 15-plus years, The Village Baker of Ashland keeps visitors happy with an endless selection of sourdough and other loaves, plus additional baked goods.
+A downtown mainstay of 25-plus years, The Village Baker of Ashland keeps visitors happy with an endless selection of breads and other baked goods.
 The bakery also donates fresh and day-old loaves to local organizations to help feed those in need.
-Manna From Heaven Bakery in Ashland is a French-style bakery known for their creative cakes, pastries and weekend brunch specials.
-Delish Bakery in Medford is beloved for its croissants, cookie art and gorgeous cakes.
-BlueStone Bakery has delicious sweet treats as well as breakfast, lunch and drinks with curbside pickup in Grants Pass.
-The Happy Donut, just off Interstate-5 in Myrtle Creek with a convenient drive-through, keeps road-trippers sugared up with classic doughnuts and fritters plus coffee, biscuits and gravy, baked sausage rolls, and other fresh-baked goods.
-The shop was ranked as one of the 100 Best Fan-Favorite Destinations in Oregon for 2019 and is part of the Great Umpqua Food Trail — a self-guided road map to top places for food, drink, farm-based experiences and farm-inspired places to stay in Southern Oregon’s Umpqua Valley.
+Coquette Bakery in Central Point is a sweet spot for breads, croissant cakes, quiches and sandwiches and nearby Delish Bakery in Medford is beloved for its croissants, cookie art and gorgeous cakes.
+The Happy Donut, just off Interstate 5 in Myrtle Creek with a convenient drive-through, keeps road-trippers fueled up with classic doughnuts and breakfast delights like biscuits and gravy.
+The shop was ranked as one of the 100 Best Fan-Favorite Destinations in Oregon and is part of the Great Umpqua Food Trail — a self-guided road map to top places for eats and farm experiences in Southern Oregon’s Umpqua Valley.

 About The